BorisNaydenov/BorisNaydenov/README.md

 ⚡So the "Fun fact" shows my critical thinking skill but is it a fun fact?

+  🌱 I’m soon to be a Master in International Business.

+  🌱 Whether it’s financial data, market trends, customer or ESG insights - I enjoy analyzing data and connecting the dots.

 <!---
 BorisNaydenov/BorisNaydenov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.